JelenaBanjac/protein-reconstruction/README.md

 ## Misc information

 ### Package versions
-The following versions of the packages are installed with Astra-toolbox installation.
+The following versions of the packages are used in the project.
 ```
 python-3.6.8
 cudnn-7.1.3